Last Updated: March 26, 2026

 This is a substantial tetra species, reaching up to 5 inches (13 cm) in total length.
 Most individuals in aquariums reach 3.5 to 4.5 inches.
 Their size, combined with the flowing dorsal fin of males, gives them a commanding presence in the tank.

 With good care, expect a lifespan of 5 to 8 years.
-Their hardiness and adaptability mean they’re relatively easy to keep healthy over the long term.
+Their hardiness and adaptability mean they’re easy to keep healthy over the long term.

 Care Guide